lord-denning/Huberman-Lab-Podcast-Transcripts/README.md

 # Huberman-Lab-Podcast-Transcripts
-MS Word and Markdown transcripts of Huberman Lab Podcast episodes (https://www.youtube.com/channel/UC2D2CMWXMOVWx7giW1n3LIg) by Dr. Andrew Huberman.
+MS Word and Markdown transcripts covering most of Episodes 1 - 30 of the Huberman Lab Podcast (https://www.youtube.com/channel/UC2D2CMWXMOVWx7giW1n3LIg) by Dr. Andrew Huberman.
 Each word/markdown transcript is derived from the YouTube transcript of the corresponding podcast episode.

-Will be uploading transcripts at a rate of several a week.
+Note that the following episodes were excluded:
+- Ep.
+23: How To Build Endurance In Your Brain & Body (Auto-generated transcript)
+- Ep.
+26: Dr. Karl Deisseroth: Understanding & Healing The Mind (Not an expository podcast)
+- Ep.
+29: Dr. Lex Fridman: Machines, Creativity & Love (Not an expository podcast)

+Due to time constraints, will not be updating this repository to include episodes beyond Ep.
+30.